 - Fresh Brussels sprouts: Brussels sprouts are the main ingredient and provide a nutty, earthy flavor and a crunchy texture to the dish.

 - Garlic powder: Garlic powder adds a pungent, savory flavor to the dish and enhances the other flavors without the texture of minced garlic.

 - Olive or Avocado Oil: Oil helps to roast the Brussels sprouts to perfection, adds flavor, and can provide healthy fats depending on which oil is used.

 - Fine salt: Fine salt is used to season the dish and enhance the flavors of the other ingredients.

 See the recipe card for quantities.

-Cooking fresh Brussel sprouts is easy.
-This is probably the easiest of all the brussel sprout dishes you will find!
+Cooking fresh Brussels sprouts is easy, and this is probably the easiest of all the Brussels sprout dishes you will find!